ballcoach12/NuclioDotNetTutorials/Part1.md

 # Add a .dockerignore File

-Before we can build our project with Docker we need to tell Docker to ignore the *nuclio-sdk-dotnetcore* file in the Packages folder.
+Before we can build our project with Docker we need to tell Docker to ignore the *nuclio-sdk-dotnetcore* file in the Package folder.
 This is because in the builder base image that our container image is based on, the *nuclio-sdk-dotnetcore* assembly is compiled and provided for us.
-If we don't tell Docker to ignore this file in the Packages folder, the .NET compiler will return an error.
+If we don't tell Docker to ignore this file in the Package folder, the .NET compiler will return an error.

 So let's create a text file in our project and call it *.dockerignore.txt* and again rename it to remove the extension.
 Put the following entry in the resulting file:

-`Packages/nuclio-sdk-dotnetcore.dll`
+`Package/nuclio-sdk-dotnetcore.dll`

 # Build the Image